The spherical symmetry Black hole collapse in expanding universe: Abstract

 \section{Abstract}

 The spherical symmetry Black holes are considered in expanding background.
 The singularity line and the marginally trapped tube surface behavior are discussed.
-In particular, we address the conditions whether dynamical horizon forms for these cosmological black holes.
-We also discuss about the cosmological constant effect on these black hole and the redshift of the light which comes from the marginally trapped tube surface.
+In particular, we address the conditions of whether a dynamical horizon forms for these cosmological black holes.
+We also discuss the cosmological constant effect on these black holes and the redshift of the light which comes from the marginally trapped tube surface.